msaaddev/TTable/algorithm_analysis.md

 ### Inductive Hypothesis

-The algorithm will generate a timetable without any clash for courseID[i] where i is the total number of courses taken.
+The algorithm will generate a timetable for all sections without any clash for courseID[i] where i is the total number of courses taken and section[j] where j is the total available sections.

 ### Base Case